s8sg/faas-flow/README.md

 By supplying a number of pipeline operators, complex compostion can be achieved with little work:
 ![alt overview](https://github.com/s8sg/faas-flow/blob/master/doc/overview.jpg)

-The above pipeline can be achieved with little, but powerfull code:
+The above pipelines can be achieved with little, but powerfull code:
 > SYNC Chain
 ```go
 func Define(flow *faasflow.Workflow, context *faasflow.Context) (err error) {